videomi/shotcut_web/roadmap.md

 -   Add missing transitions
 -   Add porter duff modes to movit
 -   Add a reset all settings option
--   Adding live source to timeline should prompt for duration.
 -   Add transform effect to movit.
 -   Convert producer UIs to QML.
 -   Add partik0l producer